beli-sk/archicow/doc/storage.rst

 HardlinkStorage
 ~~~~~~~~~~~~~~~

+Module file: ``archicow.storage.hardlink``

 Incremental storage implemented using hardlinks on local filesystem.
+This
+module requires that the underlying filesystem supports hard links with
+``cp -l`` command.

 Incremental means that only changes between backups are recorded, common files
 do not add to the total space used at the target filesystem.